samjameshambridge/Lotus/README.md

 There are a few more features I would like to add ats some point in the future.

 ## Inspiration

+The inspiration behind this app was a tutorial by DevEdwin https://github.com/DevEdwin/meditation-app.

+The attraction of writing this app was to write a web app which I would want to use, using only vanilla Javascript with CSS and HTML without any frameworks or libraries.

 ## Contact